DOJ: Minneapolis, MPD "engage in pattern or practice of conduct that deprives people of their rights"

 Investigation findings: Excessive force

-The DOJ reviewed incident files from 19 police shootings and one in-custody death between January of 2016 and August of 2022, along with hundreds of incidents from January 2016 through September of 2021.
+The DOJ reviewed incident files from 19 police shootings and one in-custody death between January 2016 and August 2022, along with hundreds of incidents from January 2016 through September 2021.

 A "significant portion" of the police shootings were deemed to be unconstitutional, as officers "routinely" failed to provide warnings of the use of deadly force, the investigation found.